nexus-actions/nexus-actions-demo/README.md

           SONATYPE_PASSWORD: ${{ secrets.SONATYPE_PASSWORD }}
 ```

-You can then use `SONATYPE_REPOSITORY_ID` to declare your maven repository 🎉:
+You can then use `SONATYPE_REPOSITORY_ID` to declare your maven repository in your `build.gradle.kts` 🎉:

 ```kotlin
   repositories {